 In the months leading up to bringing a baby home or before a toddler begins walking, parents child-proof their home, outfitting cabinets with locks and moving hazards out of the way.
 Preparing for pets requires the same safe-proofing of your home.
 This may be as simple as putting a dog gate up to keep your new pet away from a certain section of the house, or it could be making sure there are no hanging wires the cat can access.
 Being aware of what's safe for your pet in terms of food, plants, and other chemicals that may be around your home is vital for your pet’s safety.
 Even gum, elastics, and ibuprofen pose threats.
 Dogs are allergic to grapes and chocolate, and both cats and dogs can have lethal reactions to certain plants, which requires a thorough sweep of your yard and looking up potential issues with house plants.

 Spaying or neutering should be a consideration

 Spaying and neutering pets can have health benefits.
 One University of Georgia study found life expectancy was greater for neutered and spayed dogs.
 The American Veterinary Medical Association (AVMA) supports the spaying and neutering of pets and believes it is part of responsible pet ownership.
 Spaying and neutering help to reduce pet overpopulation.
-The AVMA also discusses the risks associated with sterilization including certain types of cancer and urinary incontinence.
-Unexpected pregnancy can also result in surprise vet costs and the additional time and money it takes to care for newborn animals.
+The AVMA also discusses the risks associated with sterilization, including certain types of cancer and urinary incontinence.
+An unexpected pregnancy can also result in surprise vet costs and the additional time and money it takes to care for newborn animals.